Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.sslPolicies.testIamPermissions({ project: "project", resource: "resource",  });

 /*
+Retrieves an aggregated list of storage pools.
+*/
+await gapi.client.compute.storagePools.aggregatedList({ project: "project",  });

+/*
+Deletes the specified storage pool.
+Deleting a storagePool removes its data permanently and is irreversible.
+However, deleting a storagePool does not delete any snapshots previously made from the storagePool.
+You must separately delete snapshots.
+*/
+await gapi.client.compute.storagePools.delete({ project: "project", storagePool: "storagePool", zone: "zone",  });

+/*
+Returns a specified storage pool.
+Gets a list of available storage pools by making a list() request.
+*/
+await gapi.client.compute.storagePools.get({ project: "project", storagePool: "storagePool", zone: "zone",  });

+/*
+Gets the access control policy for a resource.
+May be empty if no such policy or resource exists.
+*/
+await gapi.client.compute.storagePools.getIamPolicy({ project: "project", resource: "resource", zone: "zone",  });

+/*
+Creates a storage pool in the specified project using the data in the request.
+*/
+await gapi.client.compute.storagePools.insert({ project: "project", zone: "zone",  });

+/*
+Retrieves a list of storage pools contained within the specified zone.
+*/
+await gapi.client.compute.storagePools.list({ project: "project", zone: "zone",  });

+/*
+Sets the access control policy on the specified resource.
+Replaces any existing policy.
+*/
+await gapi.client.compute.storagePools.setIamPolicy({ project: "project", resource: "resource", zone: "zone",  });

+/*
+Sets the labels on a storage pools.
+To learn more about labels, read the Labeling Resources documentation.
+*/
+await gapi.client.compute.storagePools.setLabels({ project: "project", resource: "resource", zone: "zone",  });

+/*
+Returns permissions that a caller has on the specified resource.
+*/
+await gapi.client.compute.storagePools.testIamPermissions({ project: "project", resource: "resource", zone: "zone",  });

+/*
+Updates the specified storagePool with the data included in the request.
+The update is performed only on selected fields included as part of update-mask.
+Only the following fields can be modified: size_tb and provisioned_iops.
+*/
+await gapi.client.compute.storagePools.update({ project: "project", storagePool: "storagePool", zone: "zone",  });

+/*
 Retrieves an aggregated list of subnetworks.
 */
 await gapi.client.compute.subnetworks.aggregatedList({ project: "project",  });